pdq21/MS-M365-TaC-DSC/README.md

 ## About Enterprise Apps

-- owners, users and groups can be assigned
+- Owners, users and groups can be assigned
-- built-in roles can be assigned
+- Built-in roles can be assigned

 ### Possibly needed Apps